 About row-level security (RLS)

-Row-level security (RLS) allows you to restrict a group’s access to table row data.
+Row-level security (RLS) allows you to restrict access to table row data at group-level or user-level.
 You do this by creating a rule that associates a filter with a group.
-When a group member searches, views an answer, or otherwise works with data, ThoughtSpot evaluates the rules and prevents the display of the restricted data.
+When a group member searches, views an Answer, or otherwise works with data, ThoughtSpot evaluates the rules and prevents the display of the restricted data.
 Users see only the data they are permitted to see.

 The security rules apply to objects shared with users individually or through groups they are a member of.
 The rules restrict the visible data when users: